MehmetGobirinTanirgan/Microblogging-website-project-Angular-AspNetCore-MsSql/README.md

 4. Database creation:
     - Open package manager console in Visual Studio.
-    - Select 'TwitterModel' as default project in package manager console.
+    - Select 'TwitterDB' as default project in package manager console.
-    - And then run this code: ``` update-database ```
+    - And then run this command: ``` update-database ```